 Have you been wondering how exactly do the locals say no in Tagalog?
-Suppose you have been asking online or reviewing the talasaltiaan (or dictionary in English).
+Suppose you have been asking online or reviewing the talasaltiaan (dictionary in English).
 In that case, there is really no direct translation for this word, but the Filipinos have many ways to imply that they are saying no.

 When it comes to Filipinos, you might be surprised by how complex their language is and how each word may look the same but may have different meanings.
-For instance, you might have come across sentences that end with the word “no,” but it has different meanings depending on the context.
-Take note of some of the examples below to help you get precisely what we mean.
+For instance, you might have come across sentences that end with the word no, but it has different meanings depending on the context.
+Take note of some of the examples below to help you get precisely what I mean.

 - Kumain ka na, no?
-(English translation: You have eaten already, right?”
-This use of no simply asks for an agreement, and it basically works like the Spanish “no” to turn the sentence into a question form.
+(English translation: You have eaten already, right?)
+This use of no simply asks for an agreement, and it basically works like the Spanish no to turn the sentence into a question form.

 - Anong no mo?
 (English translation: What’s your number?)
 This question is only used when conversing via messages or online, and this is the Tagalog abbreviation for the word number.

 - In love ka no?
 (English translation: You’re in love, aren’t you?)
 When you say no at the end of a sentence, it’s like you are asking for confirmation, but deep down, you already know the answer.
 It is a friendly way of saying, “Come on, I can see it in your eyes!” without really saying it.

 By now, you are probably thinking, “What then is the Tagalog word that Filipinos use to say a resounding no, right?

 If you want comprehensive Tagalog lessons to learn the Filipino language, then try using the best language learning app – the Ling app!
 You will surely have fun while learning any of the 60+ languages this app offers.
 You can get it for free on Google Play and App Store!
 Now, back to the topic and read below to find out exactly how to say no in Tagalog.

 The 9 Best Ways To Say No In Tagalog Language